danobot/entity-controller/README.md

 ### Night Mode
 Night mode allows you to use slightly different parameters at night.
-The use case for this is that you may want to use a shorter `delay` interval at night as people are typically asleep and the light may only need to stay on for a minute.
-Adjusting a custom night brightness is useful as well. (see *Specifying Custom Service Call Parameters* under *Advanced Configuration* for details.)
+The use case for this is that you may want to use a shorter `delay` interval or a dimmed `brightness` level at night (see *Specifying Custom Service Call Parameters* under *Advanced Configuration* for details).

 ```yaml
 motion_light: